nazra-inari/Business_Intelligence_Instacart_Customer_Purchase_Prediction/README.md

 ## Convert Jupyter Notebooks to Python Scripts
 * Up next

-## Create a Make File to automate project pipeling
+## Create a Make File to automate project pipeline
 * Coming Soon

 ## Initialize EC2 Instance on AWS with necessary requirements, libraries and packages installed